Reuven Gal: Governmental Positions

-Consultant work and Academic activities
+Consultant field-work and Academic activities

 During the civil wars in the Balkans (1992–1995) and in Kosovo (1996–1999), Dr. Gal served as a consultant on post-traumatic stress in the former Yugoslavia countries (Bosnia-Herzegovina, Croatia, Serbia, Macedonia and Kosovo) on behalf of UK Jewish Aid & International Development (UKJAID) and in collaboration with UNICEF.

 In the aftermath of the 1995 earthquake in Japan, Gal (together with his wife, Ivria, a clinical-psychologist and family-therapist) travelled to the destroyed city of Kobe to train Japanese mental-health professionals in how to treat and cope with the post-traumatic effects of that disaster.

 Following his participation in the fact-finding mission in Northern Ireland (1995), Gal initiated several seminars on models for coexistence between Jews and Arabs in Israel through joint professional teams.
 In the following years he was engaged as a consultant in various Jewish-Arab co-existence programs.